jbmorizot/Grimnir/README.md

 =======

 Grimnir is a replacement font for Skyrim UI.
 In order to use it you have to
-1.  copy the "fonts_en_mod.swf" file into the _Skyrim/data/interface folder_.
+1.  copy the "fonts_en_mod.swf" file into the _Skyrim/data/interface_ folder.
 DO NOT delete the original fonts_en.swf file (it contain the other fonts needed to display the game properly).
 2. Then you must open the fontconfig.txt file (you may want keep a copy, even if the original file is easily findable on the Internet) and add the line fontlib "Interface\fonts_en_mod.swf"
 3. Then you must replace every occurence of the name "Futura Condensed" by "Grimnir" And Voilà.